okuoku/yuni/doc/PortingNotes.markdown

 ## Nmosh

 Yuni uses Nmosh as its own reference implementation.
-No stub library required.

 ## Sagittarius